-Asha Bangalore (Northern Trust): Durable goods orders - mixed performance
+Asha Bangalore (Northern Trust): Durable goods orders - mixed performance in third quarter

 "Orders of durable goods rose 1.0% in September after a 2.6% drop in August.
 In the third quarter, overall orders of durable goods rose at an annual rate of 12.3%, after a 4.00% gain in the second quarter following substantial declines in the fourth quarter of 2008 and the first quarter of 2009.
 A similar picture of recovery is applicable to orders of non-defense capital orders excluding aircraft."

 Source: Asha Bangalore, Northern Trust - Daily Global Commentary, October 28, 2009.

 Asha Bangalore (Northern Trust): Total continuing claims are stabilizing